-The graduate program in English Language Learners prepares candidates to serve linguistically and culturally diverse students in PreK-6 classrooms.
-Both the master’s degree and initial license are obtained through the 36-credit program, including a practicum experience in an ELL classroom setting.
+The graduate program in English as a Second Language prepares candidates to serve linguistically and culturally diverse students in PreK-6 classrooms.
+Both the master’s degree and initial license are obtained through the 36-credit program, including a practicum experience in an ESL classroom setting.

 |ED 555G||Teaching Reading and Writing Skills to English Language Learners||4|

 |ED 553G||Assessment of English Language Learners||4|

 |ED 558G||Literature in the Culturally and Linguistically Diverse Classroom||4|